What kinds of financial support for starters is available in the Netherlands?

 Funding is available from the Dutch government, from European sources and from private investors and banks.

 There are several large banks (ABN-AMRO, ING Bank, Rabobank,) which offer business/starters packages.
 Expect to pay a monthly fee.
-You may pay extra for on-line banking and a debit and/or credit card.
-These banks also offer insurance (liability, personnel, disability, stock etc.).
+These banks often also offer insurance (liability, personnel, disability etc.).